Neonatal infection: Prevention

 To reduce neonatal infection, screening of pregnant women for HIV, hepatitis B, and syphilis, is available in the UK and the United States.

-Treatment with an vaginal antibiotic wash prior to birth does not prevent infection with group B streptococcus bacteria (GBS).
+Treatment with a vaginal antibiotic wash prior to birth does not prevent infection with group B streptococcus bacteria (GBS).
 Treatment with vaginal chlorhexidine prior to birth does not prevent neonatal infections.

 Because GBS bacteria can colonize the lower reproductive tract of 30% of women, typically pregnant women are tested for this pathogen from 35 to 37 weeks of pregnancy.
 Before delivery treatment of the mother with antibiotics reduces the rate of neonatal infection.
 Prevention of the infection of the baby is done by treating the mother with penicillin.
 Since the adoption of this prophylactic treatment, infant mortality from GBS infection has decreased by 80%.

 Mothers with symptomatic genital herpes and who are treated with antiviral prophylaxis are less prone to have an active, symptomatic case at the time of birth and it may be able to reduce the risk of passing on HSV during birth.
 Cesarean delivery reduces the risk of infection of the infant.